 Time To Decide

 I hope you’ll take the time to vote for your choice below, and I welcome all your comments below.
-I know that Nicks and McVie weren’t Fleetwood Mac’s only songwriters, and that Lyndsey Buckingham contributed many songs himself across their albums (and of course, Peter Green, in their earlier incarnation), but it’s these two ladies who I believe made the biggest contribution at the band’s peak, and the ones I have chosen for this poll.
+I know that Nicks and McVie weren’t Fleetwood Mac’s only songwriters.
+Lyndsey Buckingham contributed many songs himself across their albums, as did Peter Green, in their earlier incarnation.
+But it’s these two ladies who I believe made the biggest contribution at the band’s peak, and the ones I have chosen for this poll.
 Sorry if this choice offends any of the band’s fans.

 Please also feel free to share this poll with friends, and fellow Fleetwood Mac fans, the more the merrier!